constantinpopa11/Pear2Pear_DS2_Assignment1/README.md

 ## Installer
 You can download the installer (.jar) from [here](https://drive.google.com/file/d/1PoDNhoCv8pW5APv7cGhk5lrK_Wugfjpf/view?usp=sharing) and follow the steps described into  the report.

-- Make sure Java RE 1.8 is installed on your system.
+- Make sure JRE 11 is installed on your system.
--  Run  thesetup.jarusing  the  system  GUI  or  by  typingjava -jar setup jarin  theterminal.
-Follow the wizard steps in order to accept the licence and choose theinstallation directory.
+- Run the *setup.jar* using the system GUI or by typing *java -jar setup.jar* in the terminal.
+Follow  the  wizard  steps  in  order  to  accept  the  licence  and  choose  the installation directory.
--  Launch  the  simulator  by  executingstart model.bat.
-A  Java  application  will  bedisplayed on your screen.
-Warning: if you use an Apple Mac device then you haveto executestart model.command.
+- Launch  the  simulator  by  executing *start_model.bat*.
+A  Java  application  will  be displayed on your screen.
+If you are using an Apple Mac device then you have to execute *startmodel.command*.
--  Set  the  values  of  the  parameters  from  theParameterwindow.
-Once  you  havechosen the parameter values, it is possible to save them for further executions.
+- Set  the  values  of  the  parameters  from  the *Parameter* window.
+Once  you  have chosen the parameter values, it is possible to save them for further executions.
--  Finally,  you  can  launch  the  simulation  by  clicking  on  theInitialize Runbuttonplaced on the upper bar.
-You can start the simulation by clicking onStart Runbutton or by clicking on theStepbutton.
-Simulation execution can be sloweddown manually by increasing theSchedule Tick Delayin theRun Optionswindows.
+- Finally,  you  can  launch  the  simulation  by  clicking  on  the *Initialize Run* button placed on the upper bar.
+You can start the simulation by clicking on *Start Run* button or by clicking on the *Step* button.
+Simulation execution can be slowed down by increasing the *Schedule Tick Delay* in the *Run Options* window.